The Powerpuff Girls: Video games

-Several video games were made for this show all being action in genre.
+Several video games were created to promote the series.
 The Powerpuff Girls: Bad Mojo Jojo, released on November 14, 2000, follows Blossom as she tries to beat Mojo Jojo.
-The game was called "simple and boring" by GameSpot and was a failure critically.
-The Powerpuff Girls: Paint the Townsville Green, another game released in November 2000, follows Buttercup as she fights crime.
-The Powerpuff Girls: Battle HIM follows Bubbles in her fight against HIM and was released in February 2001.
-The Powerpuff Girls: Chemical X-traction was released in October 2001, where the girls battle enemies in a variety of settings in order to reclaim Chemical X and track down Mojo Jojo, who fed the material to all the villains in Townsville.
-IGN gave the game a positive review while giving the PSone version a 2.0/10 bad review.
-The Powerpuff Girls: Relish Rampage was released in November 2002.
-All three girls are playable in a 3D world, and the game received mixed reviews.
-The Powerpuff Girls: Mojo Jojo A-Go-Go released in 2001 centers around the name of the Powerpuff Girls' mission to stop Mojo Jojo and his minions.
-The game received mixed reviews.
-The Powerpuff Girls: HIM and Seek was released in 2002 where the girls battle their variety of enemies through Townsville while on a scavenger hunt.
-The game received mostly positive reviews.
-PC games were also made for the series.
-These include: The Powerpuff Girls: Mojo Jojo Clone Zone, The Powerpuff Girls: Princess Snorebucks, The Powerpuff Girls: Mojo Jojo's Pet Project, and The Powerpuff Girls: Gamesville.
-The girls, with a skin that changes them to The Rowdyruff Boys, are featured in the platform fighter MultiVersus.
+The Powerpuff Girls: Paint the Townsville Green, released in December 2000, follows Buttercup as she fights crime.
+The Powerpuff Girls: Battle HIM follows Bubbles in her fight against HIM and was released in January 2001.
+The Powerpuff Girls: Chemical X-traction, released in October 2001, follows the girls battling enemies in a variety of settings in order to reclaim Chemical X and track down Mojo Jojo, who fed the material to all the villains in Townsville.

+The Powerpuff Girls: Mojo Jojo A-Go-Go centers around the name of the Powerpuff Girls' mission to stop Mojo Jojo and his minions.
+Released in 2002, The Powerpuff Girls: HIM and Seek follows the girls battling their variety of enemies through Townsville while on a scavenger hunt.
+PC games were also created for the series, including The Powerpuff Girls: Princess Snorebucks and The Powerpuff Girls: Gamesville.